London Stock Exchange : GEM Notice - Replacement

-The following replaces the admission notice released 13th February 2020 at 14:46, RNS 9630C as this was listed on the incorrect market.
-All other information remains unchanged.
+The following replaces the GEM Notice released on the 3rd January 2020 at 12:20, RNS number 7247Y as the nominal amount was incorrect.
 The full amended text appears below.

 |